melcarthus/docs/docs/templating/templatetags.md

 {% endif %}
 ```

-You can use also this to output a friendly warning to users of the templates:
+You can use this also to output a friendly warning to users of the template:

 ```twig
 {% if app.extensions.get('Bolt/BoltForms') is defined %}